ShiiRochi/wavesurfer-react/README.md

 <WaveSurfer plugins={plugins} />
 ```

-The `plugins` prop is watched inside WaveSurfer and if changed, then WaveSurfer will react on that.
+The `plugins` prop is watched inside WaveSurfer.
-If plugin was disabled (it's not enlisted in `plugins` prop) it will be destroyed, else added to wavesurfer plugins list and immediately initialized.
+If plugin was disabled (it's not enlisted in `plugins` prop) it will be destroyed,
+otherwise added to wavesurfer plugins list and immediately initialized.

 ##### onMount prop
-Is a function, that will be called after WaveSurfer instance has been mounted.
+It is a function, that is called after WaveSurfer instance has been mounted.
-Has only one argument - WaveSurfer instance.
+It has only one argument - WaveSurfer instance.

 #### WaveForm
-This is used to configure WaveForm.
+It is used to configure WaveForm.

 It accepts all options, passed into WaveSurfer.create, but except **plugins**.
 [Read the full list of available options](https://wavesurfer-js.org/docs/options.html).

 #### Region
-It is a some kind of a helper component.
+Think of it as a some kind of helper component.
 It can be used to imperatively control regions, appearing on WaveForm if you're using RegionsPlugin.
 If some of regions is already exist, then you will not face duplicates.
 On mount, it will try to find region with the same region identifier and then attaches itself to it.
-If region component did not find appropriate region, then it create region itself.
+If region component did not find appropriate region, then it creates a region itself.

 It accepts the following props:
 1. onOver - is called when mouse enters a region